 Relevant institutional state is eligible for the proposed transition.

-This diagram shows how admissibility is evaluated at runtime.
+This diagram shows what is evaluated at T=0 to permit or block execution.

 Diagram — Control Plane Detail